 Do you have a bed frame that you’d like to lower but aren’t sure how?
 We know the feeling!
 Even if your bed frame stands at just the right height, for now, having the option to adjust it easily can be beneficial in many ways.

+In this blog post, we’ll take a look at how to lower your bed frame in order to make sure that it is lowered properly and securely.
 From collecting all of the necessary materials and tools to actually implementing those adjustments – by following our steps, you should have no problem tackling this much-needed task!

-Why Do Hotel Beds Feel so Good?
+Why Do Hotel Beds Feel So Good?

 Before we dive into how to lower your bed frame, let’s first take a look at why hotel beds tend to feel so much more comfortable than those in our own homes.
 It could be due to the mattress or the quality of sheets and other linens used, but there is one factor that most people overlook: the height of the bed frame.